clelandlab/grapher/README.md

 npm run build
 ```

 Now the frontend files will be generated in `web/build` folder.

+### 4. Web Server

-You can use whatever static file server to serve these files, like Nginx.
+You can use whatever web server to serve the static website and reverse proxy the backend, like Nginx or Caddy.
 Make sure to config the route such that `/srpc` goes to the backend server.

-For example, to put both frontend and backend in the route `/G/` in Nginx config:
+For example, in [Nginx](https://nginx.org/) config, put both frontend and backend in the route `/G/`:

 ```
 # part of nginx.conf
 location /G/srpc {
     proxy_pass http://localhost:11112/;
 }
 location /G/ {
     alias  /path/to/grapher/web/build/;
     index  index.html;